-Epha J. Roe is an English artist, writer and researcher living and working in rural Herefordshire, UK.
+Epha J. Roe is an English artist, writer and researcher specialising in landscape and the wider natural world, based in rural Herefordshire, U.K.

 ABOUT EPHA’S WORK